pascallaliberte/sharpen.page/_posts/2021-01-22-product-too-good-to-be-true.md

 I'd re-assure the visitor by **disqualifying who the app isn't for**.
 Telling it up-front.

-* **If you're heavily invested in DBT**, you might as well continue using that.
+* **If you're heavily invested in dbt**, you might as well continue using that.
 * If your data is coming from systems like this one or that one, we're not setup to handle those unless you build your own separate preparation step.

-**But isn't that handing the visitor to the competition?** You'd think that DBT is ForLoop.ai's main competitor, but it's important to remember that [everybody's largest competitor (by far) is "I'll just"][non-consumption], the choice of not purchasing.
-It takes balls to go in this direction, but it's the way to go.
+**But isn't that handing the visitor to the competition?** You'd think that dbt is ForLoop.ai's main competitor, but it's important to remember that [everybody's largest competitor (by far) is "I'll just"][non-consumption], the choice of not purchasing.

 [non-consumption]: {% post_url 2018-12-17-universal-competitor %}